Talent development platform CoachHub raises $80M

 Remote control

-The rapid global transition to remote work has positioned CoachHub well to capitalize on businesses’ growing reliance on cloud-based tools, with the company noting that it surpassed 2020’s “new business generation” in the first half of 2021, while it has also tripled its internal headcount.
+The rapid global transition to remote work has positioned CoachHub well to capitalize on businesses’ growing reliance on cloud-based tools, with the company noting that it surpassed 2020’s “new business generation” figure in the first half of 2021, while it has also tripled its internal headcount.

-“For too long, coaching has been inflexible, unscalable, and inaccessible to anyone but the highest executives,” CoachHub cofounder and ‘chief delivery officer’ Matti Niebelschütz said in a press release.
-“Democratizing coaching for people of all career levels worldwide allows more organizations to tap into the positive impact on employee performance and well-being that comes from personalized coaching.
-Higher employee engagement rates and mental health awareness are vital in these tumultuous times.”
+Ultimately, CoachHub is about opening up personal development and coaching to everyone within a business, not just those at the top end of the talent pool or those in specific departments.

+“Coaching isn’t offered to everyone at an organisation but it should be,” CoachHub cofounder and chief sales director Yannis Niebelschütz told VentureBeat in a statement .
+“CoachHub makes coaching accessible to everyone and scalable across an organisation.
+By fully digitizing coaching programs, organizations better support employee development across the entire workforce – not limiting coaching to certain departments or people of a certain seniority.
+This multiplies the benefits coaching brings — increasing productivity, engagement, and retention.”

-The company’s series B2 financing takes its total money raised to $130 million, and its latest cash injection was spearheaded by Draper Esprit, RTP Global, HV Capital, Signals Venture Capital, Partech, and Speedinvest.
+The company’s series B2 financing takes its total money raised to $130 million, with its latest cash injection spearheaded by Draper Esprit, RTP Global, HV Capital, Signals Venture Capital, Partech, and Speedinvest.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: